-4.4.
+5.4.
 TUNING OF AMBIENT AIR INTAKE

-Ambient air is required to prevent the exhaust duct and fan from falling below 32°F (0°C) and causing ice build-up due to the humidity in the air.
+Ambient air is required to prevent the exhaust duct and fan from falling below 32°F and causing ice build-up due to the humidity in the air.

 The amount of ambient air required will depend on the ambient air temperature.
-In case of a non-refrigerated room (70°F/21°C, 70% relative humidity), normally 3 to 5 volumes of air is diluted with one volume of nitrogen gas generated in the freezer.
+In case of a non-refrigerated room (70°F, 70% relative humidity), normally two to three volumes of air is diluted with one volume of CO2 gas generated in the freezer.

-If the freezer is located in a humid, refrigerated room (40°F/4.5°C, 50% relative humidity) the air dilution must be increased to 7 up to 9 volumes of air per volume of nitrogen generated in the freezer.
+If the freezer is located in a humid, refrigerated room (40°F, 50% relative humidity) the air dilution must be increased to four up to six volumes of air per volume of CO2 generated in the freezer.